 Asymmetrical exchange arguments

-Speech by Dalia Grybauskaite, President of Lithuania which has promised to bring information about threats Ostrovetskaya (Belarusian) nuclear power plant before US Vice President Joe Biden, was preceded by a series of controversial events.
-In early May, the Lithuanian Foreign Ministry presented the Ambassador of Belarus official note in connection with "possible incident" at the Ostrovets NPP supposedly a few weeks earlier at the site between the two reactors under construction collapsed concrete structures, as reported by the satellite channel "Belsat" broadcasting from Poland in the Belarusian language.
-In response to the note of the Ministry of Energy of Belarus reported that on April 8 when the concrete floors of one of the residential and outbuildings really happened partial damage to the formwork support structures.
-However, the ministry said it was a defect in the preparatory work, the consequences of it were removed, and the "damage and destruction constructs taken by the customer, on the Belarusian nuclear power plant facilities for all the construction was not."
+Dali Grybauskaite, in which the Lithuanian president promised to bring information about the threats of the Ostrovets (Belarusian) nuclear power plant to US Vice President Joe Biden, was preceded by a series of ambiguous events.
+In early May, the Lithuanian Ministry of Foreign Affairs handed to the Ambassador of Belarus an official note in connection with the "possible incident" at the Ostrovets nuclear power plant: allegedly a few weeks before, a collapse of concrete structures occurred on the site between the two reactors under construction, as reported by the satellite channel "Belsat", broadcasting from Poland in the Belarusian language.
+In response to this note, the Ministry of Energy of Belarus reported that 8 April, when laying concrete one of the floors of household and utility rooms, a partial damage to supporting formwork structures actually occurred.
+However, the ministry emphasized, this was a defect in the preparatory work, its consequences were eliminated, and there were no "damages and destruction of the constructs taken by the customer at the facilities of the Belarusian NPP during the entire construction period".

-In the middle of the month there is a new message about the incident at the nuclear power plant construction.
-One of the first this information disseminated Belarusian activist of the United Civil Party Ulasevich Nicholas, who lives in the city of Ostrowiec.
-He wrote on his Facebook page that the planned ceremony on July 11 reactor installation did not take place due to the fact that «330-ton unit, for unknown reasons, broke and fell down from a height of up to 2 4 meters."
-At the same time he entered a comment on the Belarusian Energy Ministry, which was not so categorical as in May.
-The Ministry recognizes that on-site storage of the reactor vessel during lifting work on his movement in the horizontal plane there was "an emergency situation".
+In the middle of the month a new report appeared on the incident at the construction of the nuclear power plant.
+One of the first to spread this information was the activist of the Belarusian United Civil Party Mykola Ulasevich, who lives in the town of Ostrovets.
+He wrote on his Facebook page that the installation ceremony for the reactor planned for 11 July did not take place due to the fact that "330-ton unit failed for some unknown reasons and fell down from the height of 2 to 4 meters".
+At the same time, a comment was received from the Belarusian energy ministry, which was no longer as categorical as it was in May.
+The ministry's message acknowledges that a "contingency situation" occurred on the site where the reactor vessel was stored while carrying out rigging to move it horizontally.

-A few days later and was presented an official comment by the state corporation "Rosatom", the structure of which includes "Atomstroyexport".
-As explained by the first deputy director of Rosatom Alexander Lokshin, on the night of 9 on 10 July reactor vessel was planned to be moved to a distance of about 10 meters without changing the horizontal position, but in the process of subcontractor was allowed deviation from the instructions, which is why there was a skewed load when rise, the reactor vessel slipped on the rafters and hung diagonally, coming into contact with the ground.
-However, according to Lokshin, describe the situation wording "hit the ground" or "drop" is incorrect, as "body movement speed does not exceed walking speed" and no significant effects of the housing is not subjected.
+A few days later, an official comment was made by the state corporation Rosatom, whose structure includes Atomstroyexport.
+As explained by the first deputy director of Rosatom Alexander Lokshin, on the night of 9 on 10 July, the reactor body was planned to be moved about a distance of about 10 meters, without changing its horizontal position, but in the process subcontractor deviations from the instruction were made, lifting, the reactor vessel slipped along the lines and hung diagonally, touching the ground.
+However, according to Lokshin, describing the situation with the formulations "impact on the ground" or "fall" is incorrect, since "the speed of the hull does not exceed the speed of the pedestrian" and no significant impact was taken by the building.

-A separate part of the commentary has been devoted to further action.
-The first deputy head of Rosatom said that if the customer decides not to use the ill-fated building, then on the first power unit of the Belarusian nuclear power plant will be installed reactor vessel, intended for the second unit - its manufacture is now being completed at the factory "ATOMMASH" Volgodonsk.
-The main argument in favor of such a decision brought Lokshin considerations of "public acceptability in the construction of the first nuclear power plant in the country," stressing that "technical barriers to the use of the body does not exist."
-"There is no event that caused any damage, did not happen.
-Maximum, what can you say - about erased on the body paint factory due to the friction of metal sling, "- said in a statement.
+A separate part of the commentary was devoted to further actions.
+The first deputy head of Rosatom said that if the customer decides not to use the ill-fated corps, then the reactor building intended for the second unit will be installed at the first power unit of the Belarusian nuclear power plant - its production is now being completed at the Atommash plant in Volgodonsk.
+As the main argument in favor of such a decision, Lokshin cited "public acceptability in the construction of the country's first nuclear power plant", stressing that "there are no technical obstacles to the use of the hull."
+"There was no event that caused any damage.
+The maximum, which can be talked about - about the factory paint rubbed on the body due to the friction of metal lines, "the report said.

-However, by the time this comment was presented to the public, it has been formulated and distributed completely different version of events, and made it the Lithuanian side.
-The same Grybauskaite - a long-standing opponent of the Belarusian nuclear power plant - has once again demanded that the neighbors to ensure international safety standards of work stations, threatening otherwise to connect the world community to ensure that does not prevent its use.
-"The repeated one after the emergency cases show that our fears were justified," - said the president of Lithuania.
-Two days later, the Foreign Ministry of Belarus once again presented a note on nuclear power - already the third since the beginning of the year.
+However, by the time this comment was submitted to the public, a completely different version of events was already formulated and distributed, and the Lithuanian side did it.
+All the same Grybauskaite - a longtime opponent of the construction of the Belarusian NPP - once again demanded from neighbors to ensure international standards for the safety of the plant, threatening otherwise to connect the world community to prevent its exploitation.
+"The repeated one-on-one accidents show that our concerns were justified," the Lithuanian president said.
+Two days later, the country's Foreign Ministry again presented Belarus with a note on the nuclear power plant - the third since the beginning of the year.

-The origins of the Lithuanian concern - that the NPP is located just fifty kilometers from Vilnius.
-The reaction of the Lithuanian authorities had clearly sustained in the logic of the information war, one of the basic techniques of which is forcing the situation by artificially maintain interest in the topic and asymmetrical responses to the arguments of the enemy.
-The very next day after the appearance of comments Rosatom Grybauskaite, presented his credentials to the new Ambassador of Lithuania to Belarus Andrius Pulokasu, he expressed the need to require admission to the construction of some international experts NPP.
-This demand was made at least strange, because the International Atomic Energy Agency (IAEA), and so is able to track the progress of construction and makes it regularly - the next mission of the organization will visit Belarus in early October.
+The origins of Lithuanian fears are that the nuclear power plant under construction is located only half a hundred kilometers from Vilnius.
+At the same time, the reaction of the Lithuanian authorities was clearly sustained in the logic of information warfare, one of the main methods of which is to aggravate the situation by artificially maintaining interest in the topic and asymmetric responses to enemy arguments.
+The very next day after the appearance of the comment of Rosatom Grybauskaite, presenting his credentials to the new ambassador of Lithuania in Belarus Andrius Pulokas, stated about the need to require admission to the construction of nuclear power some international experts.
+This requirement sounded at least strange, because the International Atomic Energy Agency (IAEA) has the ability to track the progress of construction and does it regularly - the next mission of this organization will visit Belarus in early October.

 Along with the performance Grybauskaite, Lithuanian Foreign Minister Linas Linkevičius questioned the version of events as presented by the Russian state corporation, and the Belarusian anti-nuclear campaign, uniting movement "Scientists for nuclear-free Belarus," local party "green" and social movement "Eco House", sent an open letter to the the country's leadership, Director General of the IAEA and a number of organizations demanding the immediate stop construction.